 - (1) ORS 471.730(8) allows the Commission to license, regulate and control the use of alcohol for scientific, pharmaceutical, manufacturing, mechanical and industrial purposes. - (2) ORS 471.335 allows the Commission to: - (a) Issue permits for alcohol importation by a person who is not a brewery, winery, distillery, or wholesaler licensee; and - (b) Charge a reasonable fee, based on quantity and type, for each importation.
-Because these permit users do not use the Commission's regular retailing system for distilled spirits, the Commission interprets a reasonable fee as less than the usual distilled spirits mark-up. - (3) To meet the needs of those who use grain and ethyl alcohol for scientific, pharmaceutical, manufacturing, mechanical and industrial purposes, the Commission provides to ways for these users to purchase 190 or 200 proof alcohol: importation permit (see section (4) of this rule) or purchase by the Commission (see section (5) of this rule). - (4) Importation Permit: - (a) The Commission may issue a permit that allows a person to import 190 or 200 proof alcohol for scientific, pharmaceutical, manufacturing, mechanical and industrial purposes to a person who: - (A) Is at least 21 years old; - (B) Completes the Importer Permit application; and - (C) Sends the application to the Commission along with the permit fee which is 25 percent of the purchase price of the alcohol, excluding the federal excise tax.
+Because these permit users do not use the Commission's regular retailing system for distilled spirits, the Commission interprets a reasonable fee as less than the usual distilled spirits mark-up. - (3) To meet the needs of those who use grain and ethyl alcohol for scientific, pharmaceutical, manufacturing, mechanical and industrial purposes, the Commission allows these users to secure importation permit/s (see section (4) of this rule). - (4) Importation Permit:

+- (a) The Commission may issue a permit that allows a person to import 190 or 200 proof alcohol for scientific, pharmaceutical, manufacturing, mechanical and industrial purposes to a person who: - (A) Is at least 21 years old; - (B) Completes the Importer Permit application; and - (C) Sends the application to the Commission along with the permit fee which is 25 percent of the purchase price of the alcohol excluding the federal excise tax.
 For purposes of calculating the 25 percent permit fee, the purchase price is the alcohol vendor's price on file with the Commission. - (b) If the person is eligible for a permit, the Commission will send the person the permit.
-The person may then order the alcohol from an alcohol vendor and must include a copy of the permit with the order; - (c) The Commission may deny the permit if the person does not complete the application, does not include the appropriate fee, proposes an unacceptable use for the alcohol or makes a false statement on the application.
+The person may then order the alcohol from an alcohol vendor and must include a copy of the permit with the order: - (c) The Commission may deny the permit if the person does not complete the application, does not include the appropriate fee, proposes an unacceptable use for the alcohol or makes a false statement on the application.
 If the person makes a false statement on the application or uses the alcohol other than described in the application, the Commission may refuse to issue another permit; and - (d) Any alcohol vendor who provides alcohol under an importation permit must complete a Monthly Vendor Report showing these alcohol shipments.
-The Commission must receive these reports by the 15th of the month following the month being reported. - (5) Purchase by the Commission: - (a) Instead of the importation permit described in section (4) of this rule, a person who uses 190 or 200 proof alcohol for scientific, pharmaceutical, manufacturing, mechanical and industrial purposes may send the Commission: - (A) A purchase order indicating the type and amount of alcohol needed; and - (B) A check or money order for the cost of the alcohol as indicated on the Commission-provided price list.
-The Commission price for the alcohol is the cost of the alcohol, the 25 percent mark-up and the federal excise tax, if applicable.
+The Commission must receive these reports by the 15th of the month following the month being reported.